Skip to main content

 Written by Aël Guégan

-Label types enables you to access and export detailed information about labels when viewing charts and playlists.
+Label types enable you to access and export detailed information about labels when viewing charts, songs, and playlists.

-To create this functionality, our team referenced over 25,000 labels and categorized them into three types:
+To create this functionality, our team referenced over 25,000 labels and categorized them into 3 types:

 Any remaining labels are automatically tagged as "unknown" and are subject to future enrichment as we are constantly working to improve our "self-releasing" tagging and overall architecture.